-Rob Gordon is the Director of the Archway Partnership, a public service and outreach unit of The University of Georgia created to enhance the land-grant mission of teaching, research, and service while addressing self-identified community priorities in selected locations across the State of Georgia.
+Rob was recently the Director of the Archway Partnership, a public service and outreach unit of The University of Georgia created to enhance the land-grant mission of teaching, research, and service while addressing self-identified community priorities in selected locations across the State of Georgia.
 The Archway Partnership provides a neutral platform where government and community leaders and groups can come together to discuss the needs of their community and connect to higher education resources, and thus plays a crucial role in serving the state and its local communities while also benefiting university students, teaching, and research.

 Rob previously served as the Economic Development and Fiscal Analysis Unit Manager for the Carl Vinson Institute of Government at The University of Georgia where he managed a unit that included the Institute of Government’s Applied Demography Program, Tax and Expenditure Data Center, and Fiscal Analysis Program.
 He has provided education, research, and technical assistance to the Georgia General Assembly, State of Georgia agencies and offices including the Governor’s Office of Planning and Budget, Department of Economic Development and Department of Community Affairs, numerous local city and county governments and various governmental authorities on issues involving economic development, state and local finance, general obligation and revenue bond issuance, special purpose local option sales tax implementation, property tax and related economic incentive transactions, and federal tax and securities issues related to tax-exempt and taxable debt obligations.